v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/turn-on-atp-for-spo-odb-and-teams.md

 [Office 365 ATP for SharePoint, OneDrive, and Microsoft Teams](atp-for-spo-odb-and-teams.md) protects your organization from inadvertently sharing malicious files.
 When a malicious file is detected, that file is blocked so that no one can open, copy, move, or share it until further actions are taken by the organization's security team.
 Read this article to turn on ATP for SharePoint, OneDrive, and Teams, set up alerts to be notified about detected files, and take your next steps.

-> [!TIP]
-> In order to perform the tasks described in this article, you must have the necessary permissions assigned in Office 365 and in the Security &amp; Compliance Center.
+In order to perform the tasks described in this article, you must have the necessary permissions assigned in Office 365 and in the Security &amp; Compliance Center.

 ## Turn on ATP for SharePoint, OneDrive, and Microsoft Teams